-Regardless of this the wallet definitely feels high quality.
-The cold brush metal in my hand combined with the soft rigid wood really makes me feel like I’m holding the iPhone of the wallet world.
+Regardless of this, the wallet feels high quality.
+The cold brush metal in my hand combined with the soft rigid wood makes me feel like I’m holding the iPhone of the wallet world.
 It even smelt amazing when I first opened it.
 From a beauty and attraction standpoint, the Fusion Wallet beats all.

 Functionality & Utility

-The Fusion wallet 2 starts at £50 for the small, £65 for the large and £80 for the extra-large.
-Although this seems pretty steep for a wallet keep in mind that the designer and builder Thomas Johnson literally makes these single-handedly in his own workshop.
+The Fusion Wallet 2 starts at £50.00 for the small, £65.00 for the large and £80.00 for the extra-large.
+Although this seems pretty steep for a wallet keep in mind that the designer and builder Thomas Johnson makes these single-handedly in his workshop.
 This is a price I think most people are willing to pay for such amazing handmade items.
-It really is cheap for what you get as other handmade wallet manufacturers can charge up to £300 for a wallet of this caliber.
+It is cheap for what you get as other handmade wallet manufacturers can charge up to £300 for a wallet of this calibre.

 A Wallet of pure joy.
 If you’re looking to stand out from the crowd and own a handmade wallet with a difference then I highly recommend the Fusion 2 Wallet.
 The lead time might be a little longer than you’d expect from a custom-made wallet (as they’re made to order) so if the Fusion wallet is something you think you’d like to order it ASAP.

 For more information on the Fusion, wallet check out their website by clicking here.
 I’m sure you’ll enjoy their full range of amazing custom-built wallets.